 Relationship to Other Land Use Regulations

-In the case of development subject to the shoreline permit requirement of this program, the Administrator shall not issue a building permit for such development until a shoreline permit has been granted.
+In the case of development subject to the shoreline permit requirement of this program, the Administrator shall not issue a building permit or any other permit for such development until a shoreline permit has been granted.
 Also, any permit issued by the Administrator for such development shall be subject to the same terms and conditions that apply to the shoreline permit.

 In the case of development subject to regulations of this program but exempt from the shoreline substantial development permit requirement, any required statement of exemption shall be obtained prior to issuance of the building permit; provided that, for single family residences, a building permit reviewed and signed off by the Administrator may substitute for a written statement of exemption.
 A record of review documenting compliance with bulk and dimensional standards as well as policies and regulations of this program shall be included in the permit review.